On this dayDec 12, 1922

 In December 1922, a mob of more than 1,000 white people lynched two Black men in Taylor County, Florida.

 On December 2, 1922, a white schoolteacher was found killed in Perry, Florida.
 Though items found near the woman’s body belonged to a local white man, police insisted the perpetrator had to be a Black man and quickly focused on a Black man named Charles Wright as a suspect.
 The deep racial hostility that permeated Southern society during this time period often served to focus suspicion on Black communities after a crime was discovered, whether evidence supported that suspicion or not.
 This was especially true in cases of violent crime against white victims.

 After several days of violent manhunts that terrorized the Black community and left at least one Black man dead, police arrested Charles Wright with a friend named Arthur Young.
 Before the men could be investigated or tried, a white mob seized Mr. Wright as they were being transported to jail and burned him alive.

 Four days later, on December 12, the lynch mob attacked again.
-As officers were moving Arthur Young to another jail, the mob seized him, riddled his body with bullets, and left his corpse hanging from a tree on the side of a highway in Perry, Florida.
+As officers were moving Arthur Young to another jail, the white mob seized him, riddled his body with bullets, and left his body hanging from a tree on the side of a highway in Perry, Florida.

 The public lynching of Arthur Young, like that of Charles Wright, was not only intended to inflict harm on these individual men; it was also meant to terrorize the entire Black community.
 Following these murders, members of the mob turned on the Black community of Perry, burning several Black-owned homes, a church, the Masonic hall, and a school.
 Dozens of Black families fled the area, moving to the North as refugees from racial violence.
 No one was ever held accountable for the lynchings of Arthur Young and Charles Wright.
 They are among fifteen documented African American victims of racial terror lynching killed in Taylor County, Florida, between 1877 and 1950.